Cyborg31/my-aspnet-app/README.md

-ASP.Net application with Github Actions to deploy in Azure for CI/CD
+Devops pipeline to deploy ASP.Net application and deploy to App Service using Github actions